elegant-scipy/elegant-scipy/markdown/preface.markdown

 print("fatal error", file=sys.stderr)  # Python 3
 ```

-That change certainly seems worthwhile; and what is going on in the
+That change certainly seems worthwhile; what is going on in the
 Python 2 version anyway?
 The authors don't rightly know.

 Another change is the way Python 3 treats integer division, which is the way most humans treat division.